n-ika/n-ika.github.io/index.markdown

 <hr />
 <br>

-I am looking for an undergraduate research assistant, and a graduate student starting in Fall 2026 that would like to work in an intersection between cognitive science and artificial intelligence.
+I am looking for an undergraduate research assistant (starting whenever) -- please get in touch via email.
+I am also looking for a graduate student starting in Fall 2026 that would like to work in an intersection between cognitive science and artificial intelligence.
 Please see [the official UO Linguistics guidelines to apply to Linguistics program](https://humanities.uoregon.edu/linguistics/apply/graduate-admissions).

 <br>
 <hr />